Countries supplying arms to Israel: Canada

-Trudeau admitted in late January that Canada had authorized military exports to Israel after the October 7 attacks and the commencement of the Gaza war.
-According to Al Jazeera, the Canadian government approved at least $21 million in new licenses for military exports to Israel in the early months of the war.
-Some of the products sold to Israel include bombs, torpedoes, rockets, and other explosive devices, along with the related equipment and accessories.
-On 5 March 2023, Human rights and pro-Palestinian advocates in Canada filed a lawsuit against the federal government to block companies from allowing them to export military goods and technology to Israel.
+In late January 2024, Canadian Prime Minister Justin Trudeau admitted that Canada had authorized military exports to Israel after the October 7 attacks and the commencement of the Gaza war.
+According to Al Jazeera, the Canadian government had approved at least $21 million in new licenses for military exports to Israel during the early months of the war.
+Some of the products sold to Israel included bombs, torpedoes, rockets, and other explosive devices, along with the related equipment and accessories.
+On 5 March 2024, Human rights and pro-Palestinian advocates in Canada filed a lawsuit against the federal government to block companies from exporting military goods and technology to Israel.

+Despite official denials, weapons shipments have still been sent to Israel post January 2024.
+These include $78.8 million worth of artillery propellants and a $37.2 million authorization of military exports in February 2025.

 India

-According to Indian news channel TV9 Hindi, The Indian government delivered several Hermes 900 drones known as "killer" to Israel on an unspecified date by Adani-Elbit Advanced Systems India to help Israel's needs in the Gaza war.
-According to the Al Jazeera reports citing leaked European Parliament documents, India exports rockets, and explosives to Israel amid the Gaza war.
+According to Indian news channel TV9 Hindi, the Indian government delivered several Hermes 900 drones known as "killer" to Israel on an unspecified date by Adani-Elbit Advanced Systems India to help Israel's needs in the Gaza war.
+According to the Al Jazeera reports citing leaked European Parliament documents, India exported rockets and explosives to Israel during the Gaza war.
 Videos of the remains of a missile after Israel bombed the UN shelter in Nuseirat refugee camp, show that some of its components were made in India.

-On 2 April 2024, Citing marine tracking sites, an Indian cargo vessel named Borkum, left Chennai in south-eastern India and circumnavigated Africa to avoid the Red Sea crisis.
-On 15 May 2024, The stoppage of the Borkum cargo vessel off the coast of Spain, a short distance from Cartagena, sparked pro-Palestine protests who wanted an inspection of the ship.
-Also, a group of leftist politicians sent a letter to the Spanish president, Pedro Sánchez, asking to prevent the ship from docking.
-Before the Spanish authorities could take a stand, the Borkum canceled its planned stop and continued to the Slovenian port of Koper Identification codes identified in documents released by Palestine Solidarity Campaign, the Borcom contained 20 tonnes of rocket engines, 12.5 tonnes of rockets with explosive charges, 1,500kg (3,300 pounds) of explosive substances and 740kg (1,630 pounds) of charges and propellants for cannons.
+On 2 April 2024, citing marine tracking sites, the Indian cargo vessel Borkum, left Chennai in south-eastern India and circumnavigated Africa to avoid the Red Sea crisis.
+On 15 May 2024, the Borkums location off the coast of Spain, a short distance from Cartagena, sparked pro-Palestine protests who wanted an inspection of the ship.
+Also, a group of leftist politicians sent a letter to the Spanish president, Pedro Sánchez, asking him to prevent the ship from docking.
+Before Spanish authorities could take a stand, Borkum canceled its planned stop and continued to the Slovenian port of Koper.
+Identification codes identified in documents released by the Palestine Solidarity Campaign, Borkum contained 20 tonnes of rocket engines, 12.5 tonnes of rockets with explosive charges, 1,500kg (3,300 pounds) of explosive substances, and 740kg (1,630 pounds) of charges and propellants for cannons.